electron/electron/docs/api/app.md

 A `String` which is the user agent string Electron will use as a global fallback.

 This is the user agent that will be used when no user agent is set at the `webContents` or `session` level.
-Useful for ensuring your entire app has the same user agent.
-Set to a custom value as early as possible in your apps initialization to ensure that your overridden value is used.
+It is useful for ensuring that your entire app has the same user agent.
+Set to a custom value as early as possible in your app's initialization to ensure that your overridden value is used.